Bans on communist symbols: Germany

 The flag of the German Democratic Republic (East Germany) was outlawed as an unconstitutional and criminal symbol in West Germany and West Berlin, where it was referred to as the Spalterflagge (secessionist flag) until the late 1960s, when the ban was lifted.
-The flag and emblem of the defunct Communist Party of Germany (KPD) is still banned in the country under section 86a of the German criminal code, while the hammer and sickle symbol itself is considered a universal symbol and is legally used by the contemporary German Communist Party (DKP) and various other organisations and media.
+The flag and emblem of the now defunct Communist Party of Germany (KPD) is still banned in the country under section 86a of the German criminal code, while the hammer and sickle symbol itself is considered a universal symbol and is legally used by the contemporary German Communist Party (DKP) and various other organisations and media.

 Latvia

+In Latvia, the perception of the USSR is highly negative due to the Soviet occupation of the Baltic states.
 In June 2013, the Latvian parliament approved a ban on the display of Soviet and Nazi symbols at all public events.
-The ban involves flags, anthems, uniforms, Nazi swastika, and the Soviet hammer and sickle.
+The ban involves flags, anthems, uniforms, and the Soviet hammer and sickle.

 Lithuania

-Lithuania banned Soviet and Nazi symbols in 2008 (Article 18818 of the Code of Administrative Offences) under the threat of a fine.
+Lithuania, similarly to Latvia, banned Soviet and Nazi symbols in 2008 (Article 18818 of the Code of Administrative Offences) under the threat of a fine.
 Collection, antiquarian trade and educational activities are exempt from the ban.
 Article 5 of the Law on Meetings prohibits meetings involving Nazi and Soviet imagery.

 South Korea

-Similar to West Germany's ban on the East German flag, the North Korean flag and the flag of the Workers' Party of Korea are prohibited in South Korea as an unconstitutional symbol though some exceptions exist.
+It is illegal to display the flag of North Korea or the flag of the Workers' Party of Korea in South Korea.
+They are deemed unconstitutional symbols, although some exceptions exist, particularly during international sport events.